 If a Resident does not check out properly by following the check-out process, they will be charged an improper check out fee of $60.
 In the spring quarter, failure to check out by the end of the Contract will result in a $300 late checkout fee plus the $60 improper check out fee.

 - Academic Internship or Individual Learning Contract which requires the resident to live outside Thurston County for a period of 30 consecutive days or more during an academic quarter.

 - Change of academic status with the College such as Academic Leave of Absence, Academic Withdrawal or Graduation.

 - Medical Release.
 This requires a licensed physician's statement on office letterhead explaining why the medical condition requires the Resident to be released from their Contract.
 Residential and Dining Services requires thirty (30) days from receipt of the physician's letter to work to accommodate the Resident’s specific medical needs before considering the Contract Release.

 Refunds for Contract Releases

 If a Contract Release is approved, the Resident will be billed for the number of days the Unit was occupied prior to check out, with the following limitations: If the Resident checks out within 30 days of the end of the academic quarter, they are obligated to pay rent for the entire quarter.
-If the fall quarter Resident checks out after noon on the last day of fall and before the 30th day of winter quarter, they will be charged a $300 late checkout fee, in addition to the per diem cost of their Unit.
+If the Resident checks out after 12:00 noon on the last day of a quarter and before the 30th day of the following quarter, they will be charged a $300 late checkout fee, in addition to the per diem cost of their Unit.